Art of Public Speaking

 The Washington Post reported that Americans fear public speaking over Heights, Snakes, Drowning, Needles, Zombies, Clowns and Ghosts.

 A survey of human resource officials revealed that only 25% of today’s college graduates enter the workforce with well-developed speaking skills.

-- Develop speaking skills that freshmen can use NOW in high school.
+- Develop speaking skills that audience can use NOW.